Cyclonis7734/Regis_Steam_Games/W8/Final_Documentation.md

 ![png](output_71_1.png)

-Welp, not so good correlation for the Price column either.
-At least for this column, we have a stronger correlation based off of a few of the ESRB values.
+Bad correlation again, even for the Price column.
+At least for Price, we have a stronger correlation based off of a few of the ESRB values.
 I would wager that this is occurring because the companies that are actually popular enough to feel it necessary to obtain the ESRB ratings, generally have a popular product.
-Popular product equals more expensive product in this sense as well.
+A popular product would probably be a more expensive product.
 At any rate, let's see what a linear model can get for us, with this data.
 The next steps are pretty much the same as the previous linear model's creation, so there's no notes this time, just code.

 ```python
 prc_col = prc['Price']